• Home

 How is it made?

 I start with a classical tenor sax mouthpiece.
 Using a lathe, I reduce the lower half to correct the length and form the tenon.
 The bore is slightly smaller than required.
 I use a custom reamer to enlarge and re-shape it for overall tuning with accurate twelfths.
 Next, a tiny undercut refines the altissimo.
 The harmonics align to bring out the true voice of the instrument.
+I hand-finish the facing to ensure that every mouthpiece plays as well as my personal one.

-A rough texture absorbs high-pitch sound.
-It absorbs the hissy noise caused by imperfect register venting.
-The noise must be making some notes harder to initiate, because with the Noise Filter added – Voilà! – The jumps to the low clarion improve by 80-90% over a standard mouthpiece.
+Fact: A rough texture absorbs high-pitch sound.
+Theory: It absorbs the hissy noise caused by imperfect register venting, and that noise is making some notes harder to initiate.
+Proof: With the Noise Filter added – Voilà! – The jumps to the low clarion improve by 80-90% over a standard mouthpiece.
 There's less popping sensation (back-pulse of pressure) when crossing the break.
 Upper clarion articulation is also improved.
-And it darkens the tone and unifies the sound of the whole instrument.
-Using a spectroscope app on my iPhone, I can see the reduction of noise spikes.
-Early versions lost the filter effect as they got wet inside.
-Or they were abrasive and would tear fibers from the swab.
-I experimented for months to find a gentle texture that sheds water and does the job.
-It's been a labor of love.
+And, it darkens the tone and helps unify the sound of the whole instrument.
+I can see the reduction of noise spikes on a spectroscope (iPhone app).

 ORIGIN STORY As a teenage ham radio hobbyist, I learned principles of wave formation, tuning, harmonics, noise reduction, ....
 I also made bamboo flutes.
 Based on of environmental concerns, I founded a company to manufacture components for off-grid solar power.
 When I reached my goals, I retired and returned to making flutes, fixing and improving woodwinds, and playing jazz.
 Then I was seduced by klezmer music, so I dove into clarinet.
 I got an alto clarinet because it was cheap.
 It mostly sat in the closet until I ran across Eugene Kirton’s demo of a modified tenor sax mouthpiece on YouTube.
 I was off and running on this fascinating project.
 I gifted one to Gene in gratitude, and he's a big supporter.
 The bore design and Noise Filter are my own innovations.
 I named it BIGMouthPiece™ but people couldn't spell it, so now it's just BIGMOUTH™.